ANIL-KUMAR-YEDLA/Modern-YouTube-Clone/README.md

-# Please Click On the Favicon on left top in live page to experience modern-youtube
+# Please Click On the Favicon on left top in live page to experience Modern-YouTube

 # Getting Started with Create React App